CiscoDevNet/NSO-Containers-Reservable-Sandbox/README.md

 To learn more about the official NSO container, see the [Containerized NSO](https://developer.cisco.com/docs/nso/guides/containerized-nso) documentation.

-Start playing with the [NSO reservable sandbox](https://devnetsandbox.cisco.com/DevNet/catalog/nso-sandbox_nso)
+Start playing with the [NSO reservable sandbox.](https://devnetsandbox.cisco.com/DevNet/catalog/nso-sandbox_nso)

 ## Need Help?

-Feel free to ask your question on the [NSO Developer Hub](https://community.cisco.com/t5/nso-developer-hub/ct-p/5672j-dev-nso)
+Feel free to ask your questions on the [NSO Developer Hub.](https://community.cisco.com/t5/nso-developer-hub/ct-p/5672j-dev-nso)

 ## Apendix